-- a good idea, but still there are issues: - Do we have enough snapshots? all relevant conformations? - How do we consider experimental conditions temperature? - Suppose we know the structure of the reactant.
+Still, there are issues:

+- Do we have enough snapshots = all relevant conformations?- convergence of the simulation - How do we consider experimental conditions temperature? - Suppose we know the structure of the reactant.
 How do we get the structure of the product? or even the whole reaction path? - Does the average of energy provide useful information?
 What about free energies / entropy?